Emmet Dalton: First World War

-Dalton joined the British Army in 1915 for the duration of the Great War.
-His decision was not that unusual among Irish Volunteers, as over 20,000 of the National Volunteers joined the British New Army on the urgings of Nationalist leader John Redmond.
-Dalton's father, however, disagreed with his son's decision.
-Emmet Dalton initially joined the 7th Battalion of the Royal Dublin Fusiliers (RDF) as a temporary 2nd Lieutenant.
+Along with over 20,000 National Volunteers who heeded the call of Nationalist leader John Redmond, he joined the British Army in 1915, much to his father's disapproval.
+Dalton initially joined the 7th Battalion of the Royal Dublin Fusiliers (RDF) as a temporary 2nd Lieutenant.
 By 1916, he was attached to the 9th Battalion, RDF, 16th (Irish) Division under Major-General William Hickie, which contained many Irish nationalist recruits.

 During the Battle of the Somme in September 1916, Dalton was involved in bloody fighting during the Battle of Ginchy, in which over 4,000 Irishmen were killed or wounded.
 Among the casualties was Tom Kettle, a former nationalist Member of Parliament and personal friend of Dalton's father and of Emmet.
 Dalton was awarded the Military Cross for his conduct in the battle.
 Afterwards he was transferred to the 6th Battalion, Leinster Regiment, and sent to Salonika then Palestine, where he commanded a company and then supervised a sniper school in El Arish.
 In 1918 Dalton was re-deployed again to France, and in July promoted to captain, serving as an instructor.

 Irish War of Independence

-On demobilisation in April 1919, Dalton returned to Ireland.
-There, finding that his younger brother Charlie had joined the IRA, Dalton himself followed suit.
+After demobilisation in April 1919, Dalton returned to Ireland, and on finding his younger brother Charlie had joined the IRA, Dalton himself followed suit.
 Dalton later commented on the apparent contradiction of fighting both with and against the British Army by saying that he had fought for Ireland with the British and fought for Ireland against them.
 As assistant director of training, he became close to Michael Collins and was involved in the Squad, the Dublin-based assassination unit.
 On 14 May 1921, Dalton led an operation with Paddy Daly that Dalton and Collins had devised.
 It was designed to rescue Gen. Sean McEoin from Mountjoy Prison using a hijacked British armoured car and two of Dalton's old British Army uniforms.